TiffanyKalin/actionLibrary/README.md

 2. The POST body data is in the wrong format.
 3. The path given is not /addAction or /getStats

+This can also be loaded into Apache Jmeter for error testing.
+Both plans allow for further testing items to be added.

 # Future Considerations
 Some future considerations for this work: